 In acclaiming God’s greatness, Adams also recognized his — and humankind’s — finiteness.

 ”Worm!
 Confine thyself to thy dust.
 Do thy duty in thy own sphere.”

 He was a man of deep spiritual conviction and personal morality.
-As a lawyer, he had defended the British soldiers who shot into a crowd which became known as the Boston Massacre.
+As a lawyer, he had defended the British soldiers who shot into a crowd that became known as the Boston Massacre.
 When the shop of a printer who had often written against him was on fire, he joined the bucket brigade.

-In spite of eschewing religious orthodoxy, he later said
+Despite eschewing religious orthodoxy, he later said

 “Our Constitution was made only for a moral and religious people.
 It is wholly inadequate to the government of any other.”

-Neither John Adams nor Thomas Jefferson signed the Constitution — Adams was serving as minister to Great Britain, Jefferson was serving as minister to France — but they both supported it from abroad.
+Neither John Adams nor Thomas Jefferson signed the Constitution — Adams was serving as minister to Great Britain, and Jefferson was serving as minister to France — but they both supported it from abroad.

 In a letter to Thomas Jefferson in 1813, Adams wrote: